-Part C – also known as Medicare Advantage – is a completely separate health plan compared to the other three Medicare parts.
-Part C starts off by offering the exact same benefits that Part A and B do.
-Most plans usually include some sort of prescription drug plan similar to what you would get if you were enrolled in Part D. And you may have an option to include vision and/or dental coverage with your plan.
+Part C is also known as Medicare Advantage.
+It’s a completely separate health plan compared to the other three Medicare parts.
+Part C starts off by covering the exact same benefits that Part A and B do.

 Medicare Part D